icann/resolver-testbed/setup-and-running.md

 * In the resolvers-vm window
 	* Log in as root / BadPassword
 	* `sh /root/resolver-testbed-master/config-files/setup-resolvers-vm.sh`

+* In the servers-vm window
+	* Log in as root / BadPassword

 ## Build the resolvers on resolvers-vm